 The group has stated its aspiration to attack in Europe and inside the United States on numerous occasions.
-On November 16, an IS subgroup in Iraq released a video message praising the Paris terrorist attacks and promising similar attacks in Europe and in Washington, DC.
-The next day, the Islamic State's flagship English-language publication praised the attacks, promised similar attacks, and encouraged its supporters to carry out attacks as individuals if possible.
+In November 2015, the Islamic State's flagship English-language publication praised the Paris attacks, promised similar attacks, and encouraged its supporters to carry out attacks as individuals if possible.

 In this context, U.S. officials have expressed increasing concern about the IS threat in congressional testimony and other public statements.
 In November 2014, National Counterterrorism Center (NCTC) Director Nicholas Rasmussen said in testimony before the Senate Select Committee on Intelligence that "the [ISIL] threat beyond the Middle East is real, although thus far limited in sophistication.
-However, if left unchecked, over time we can expect ISIL's capabilities to mature, and the threat to the United States homeland ultimately to increase."
-In October 2015, Rasmussen expressed concern about "the group's trajectory" given
+However, if left unchecked, over time we can expect ISIL's capabilities to mature, and the threat to the United States homeland ultimately to increase."12 In October 2015, Rasmussen expressed concern about "the group's trajectory" given that it has "the ingredients that we traditionally look at as being critical to the development of and external operations capability."13